Will your website survive Core Web Vitals?

-Unlike many other stances which SEO experts speculate to be ranking factors, Google has made it clear that CWV scores are going to be official Google ranking factors.
-CWV are also going to become a criterion to appear in Google’s top stories, showing how seriously they are taking this algorithm update.
+Unlike many other stances which SEO experts speculate to be ranking factors, Google has made it clear that CWV scores are now official Google ranking factors.
+CWV are also becoming a criterion to appear in Google’s top stories, showing how seriously they are taking this algorithm update.

 As the core aim of CWV is to provide better user experiences, achieving good CWV scores won’t only benefit your website’s organic performance through heightened visibility in the SERPs and gaining more organic traffic.
 It will refine the experience that your users have when on your website, providing users with an enhanced brand experience, meaning they’ll be more likely to browse and return to your website.

 A study by Google found that for webpages who meet the criteria of CWV, users were 24% less likely to abandon the website.
 So, that’s potentially a quarter more leads or sales you could gain by improving your CWV performance.

 How can you prepare your website for Core Web Vitals?

 Google has given us plenty of options to measure CWV, with six tools to choose from which show areas of improvement around user experience using quantitative data.